Helper methods (utils, tools, sleep)

 .getAllBlocksByAttr(html, tag, attrName, attrRegExp, opts?)

-await this.utils.getAllBlocksByAttr(html, tag, attrName, attrRegExp, opts?) - a method similar to .getAllBlocks, instead of a regular expression to search for the start of the block, the tag name, the attribute name to search by (for example id, class) and a regular expression that will be applied to the value of the specified attribute
+await this.utils.getAllBlocksByAttr(html, tag, attrName, attrRegExp, opts?) - a method similar to .getAllBlocks, instead of a regular expression for finding the start of a block, the tag name, the attribute name to search by (e.g., id, class), and a regular expression to be applied to the value of the specified attribute are provided

 const blocks = this.utils.getAllBlocksByAttr(html, 'div', 'class', /results/)